kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/build-tools@i9z0stM4uKu27Cz6NIgNX.md

 # Build Tools

-Build tools are software utilities designed to automate the process of creating executable applications from source code.
-They handle tasks such as compiling, linking, minifying, and bundling code, as well as running tests and managing dependencies.
-Common build tools include Make, Gradle, Maven, Webpack, and Gulp.
-These tools streamline development workflows by reducing manual steps, ensuring consistency across different environments, and optimizing output for production.
-They often support features like incremental builds, parallel processing, and custom task definitions.
-Build tools are crucial in modern software development, especially for large-scale projects, as they improve efficiency, reduce errors, and facilitate continuous integration and deployment processes.
+Build tools automate making apps from source code.
+They compile, link, minify (shrink), and bundle code, run tests, and manage dependencies.
+Examples are Webpack, Vite, and Parcel for web development.
+Build tools speed up development, ensure consistency, and optimize code for users.
+They're key for modern software, especially big projects, making work more efficient and enabling continuous integration (CI).

 Visit the following resources to learn more: